-The second screen gives two choices:
+The second screen gives two options:

-- The user being presented with a standard Unix/Linux desktop following a graphical login. - The ability to run a program or script without running the X display manager.
-(For example 'rdesktop' or 'netscape' can be run without an underlying display manager reducing memory and CPU requirements).
+- Login the user is presented with a standard Unix/Linux graphical login followed by a standard desktop.. - Any the terminal automatically launches a script which launches an application.
+(For example 'rdesktop', or 'netscape' can be run without an underlying display manager reducing memory and CPU requirements).